 ansible_ssh_user: ansible_user

-ansible-lint router_config_playbook.yml
+ansible-lint backup_router_playbook.yml

 Passed: 0 failure(s), 0 warning(s) on 1 files.
 Last profile that met the validation criteria was 'production'.